 About OT Week

-How can occupational therapy help me to reach my pOTential?
+How can occupational therapy help me?

 Occupational therapists work across a whole range of settings.
 Some of these include:

 - Public and private hospitals

 - Vocational rehabilitation clinics

 - Independent living centres

 - Private practice

 To learn more about how occupational therapy might be able to help you, visit aboutoccupationaltherapy.com.au.